Auroch Digital

 Auroch Digital is a British video game developer based in Bristol, England.
 It previously ran the GameTheNews initiative, a project that produced new games on a variety of topics, for which it was included in the 2014 Nominet 100 list of companies doing social good with technology.
-In September 2021, Auroch Digital was acquired by Sumo Group for $8.3 million.
+In September 2021, Auroch Digital was acquired by Sumo Group for $8.3 million, and was later sold to Roundtable Interactive in November 2025.

 Overview

 The company makes video games and tabletop games, with its main focus on strategy and management titles, and adaptations of board games into digital games, having worked with companies such as Games Workshop, Steve Jackson Games, and Modiphius Entertainment.

 On 1 June 2022, it was announced a first person shooter based on the Warhammer 40K franchise was in development titled Warhammer 40,000: Boltgun and to be published by Focus Entertainment.